R4Ajeti/Backend-Development/README.md

 > All tool essential, primary choice built with it's initial release date are greater than year 2018 except git, python3 and django \
-Based on [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) an database that chooses Partition Tolerance first then Availability or Consistency secound (second depends on your choice) \
+Based on [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) an database that chooses Partition Tolerance first then Availability or Consistency second (second depends on your choice) \
 Free installation for static client-side web page, free/paid template or configuration of well-documented client-side web app